 In Outer Rim, you take on the role of an underworld denizen, setting out to make your mark on the galaxy.
 You’ll travel the outer rim in your personal ship, hire legendary Star Wars characters to join your crew, and try to become the most famous (or infamous) outlaw in the galaxy.
 A game takes place over a series of turns that sees players taking dangerous jobs, tracking down bounties, upgrading their ship, and more, all in service of gaining more and more fame.
 For 1 – 4 players, games run about 2 – 3 hours.

-FOR MORE: Buy Star Wars: Outer Rim
+FOR MORE: Buy Star Wars: Outer Rim on Amazon

 #04 | Star Wars: Armada (2015)

 Star Wars: Armada is another game on the list of best Star Wars board games because it is another fantastic minatures war game.
 Yes, this list is a little heavy in that regard, but it is all great and Star Wars lends itself so well.
 You can have small battles on the ground or large galactic fleet battles.
 In this title, not only are you fighting but you are engineering the materials to make that happen.